khofstadter/bcmi.khofstadter.com/README.md

 #### 1. Cambridge Festival of Ideas (3 recordings)

 - ask someone to look at grading (John Renney?)
-- make a few versions
+- new performance, separate talk

 #### 2. Video tutorials
-- finish all code
+- finish all code, push
 - understand f's code
 - make videos tutorials

 #### 3. Experimental Visuals
-- use audio and eeg together
+- use audio and eeg together to trigger visuals
-- inclusivity: for hard hearing people
+- inclusivity: for hard hearing people (visual stimulation)

 #### notes
 - screenflow issues: can't record 4 channel audio, can only do 48kz;